-- (a) (i) He does not need the income. - Income taxable at highest marginal rate/saves 40% tax. - Flexible death benefits/Karen/June. - Preserves IHT-free assets/tax free on death before 75. - Income tax-efficient growth in SIPP/currently moving funds into a taxable environment for Income Tax and Capital Gains Tax (CGT). - Unsustainable income/fund depletion/12% per annum excessive. - Larger fund may offer reduced charges. - Reduces risk of poor market timing/sequencing risk. - David's State Pension/other income sources available; - which are more tax-efficient (Income & CGT)? - (ii) Candidates would have gained full marks for any seven of the following: - Benefit Crystallisation Event (BCE). - Value any uncrystallised benefits. - Excludes State Pension. - Defined benefit scheme and SIPP had previous BCE. - Percentage of lifetime allowance used. - Is any lifetime allowance protection in place? - Lifetime allowance index linked/tested against lifetime allowance on 75th birthday. - Taxed at 25% on income withdrawal. - Scheme can pay/calculate growth in SIPP from first BCE. - (b) No death benefits for Karen/lost on second death. - Pre April 2016-rules apply. - Uplift of 10.4% per annum/1% per five weeks/lump sum option. - Enables lower withdrawals from SIPP/Improves SIPP growth. - Leave SIPP for children/Inheritance Tax efficient. - No investment risk with State Pension. - Guaranteed lifetime income from State Pension. - Triple lock applies/inflation linked. - Matches June's attitude to risk/cautious investor/no Investment risk. - Provides guaranteed income for lifetime. - June in good health so value for money/long payment period. - No costs/need for ongoing advice/simple administration. - She has unused Personal Allowance. - Can purchase capital protection/guarantee period. - May offer a higher annuity rate as no spouse's pension. - Single Life as David has sufficient income/June has limited income. - Can purchase escalation. - Can stagger purchase of annuities/rates may improve.
+- (a) (i) He does not need the income. - Income taxable at highest marginal rate/saves 40% tax. - Flexible death benefits/Karen/June. - Preserves IHT-free assets/tax free on death before 75. - Income tax-efficient growth in SIPP/currently moving funds into a taxable environment for Income Tax and Capital Gains Tax (CGT). - Unsustainable income/fund depletion/12% per annum excessive. - Larger fund may offer reduced charges. - Reduces risk of poor market timing/sequencing risk. - David's State Pension/other income sources available; - which are more tax-efficient (Income & CGT) - (ii) Candidates should note that this question was based on legislation in force in April 2018.
+Although Lifetime Allowance tests will still be carried until April 2024, no tax charges will be applied under the Lifetime Allowance which will be completely removed after 6th April 2024.

+Candidates would have gained full marks for any seven of the following:

+- Benefit Crystallisation Event (BCE). - Value any uncrystallised benefits. - Excludes State Pension. - Defined benefit scheme and SIPP had previous BCE. - Percentage of lifetime allowance used. - Is any lifetime allowance protection in place? - Lifetime Allowance index linked/tested against Lifetime Allowance on 75th birthday. - Taxed at 25% on income withdrawal. - Scheme can pay/calculate growth in SIPP from first BCE. - (b) No death benefits for Karen/lost on second death. - Pre April 2016-rules apply. - Uplift of 10.4% per annum/1% per five weeks/lump sum option. - Enables lower withdrawals from SIPP/Improves SIPP growth. - Leave SIPP for children/Inheritance Tax efficient. - No investment risk with State Pension. - Guaranteed lifetime income from State Pension. - Triple lock applies/inflation linked.

+- (c) Matches June's attitude to risk/cautious investor/no Investment risk. - Provides guaranteed income for lifetime. - June in good health so value for money/long payment period. - No costs/need for ongoing advice/simple administration. - She has unused Personal Allowance. - Can purchase capital protection/guarantee period. - May offer a higher annuity rate as no spouse's pension. - Single Life as David has sufficient income/June has limited income. - Can purchase escalation. - Can stagger purchase of annuities/rates may improve.